sheltermanager/asm3/src/static/pages/manual/_sources/databasetables.rst.txt

 ReservationCancelledDate
     TIMESTAMP
-    If this is a reservation and it has been cancelled, the date it was cancelled IsTrial
+    If this is a reservation and it has been cancelled, the date it was cancelled IsPermanentFoster
+    INTEGER
+    1 if this foster movement is permanent
+IsTrial
     INTEGER
     1 if this is a trial adoption movement